 So far, so good.
 If you want to get a higher return, the trade-off is higher risk.
 Take on enough risk and the company you invested in may not make enough money to pay the return you expect, or it could even go out of business, costing you your entire investment.
 When investments pay more than what appear to be similar investments, there is usually more risk.
 But what makes an investment risky?

 Unfortunately, there are no simple answers.
 Teams of research analysts work around the clock on every publicly traded corporation in America to answer this question, and they often arrive at dramatically different conclusions.
-And, of course, there are always dishonest corporation that hold back data or intentionally mislead investors.
+And, of course, there are always dishonest corporations that hold back data or intentionally mislead investors.

 The US and the UK put a lot of manpower and regulations into making risk information available and understandable.
 Few other nations have such high standards, and therefore are believed to have more hidden risk.
-That’s why the the US and the UK attract so much foreign investment.
+That’s why the US and the UK attract so much foreign investment.
 Russia, Africa, and other less transparent nations lag behind.
 Wouldn’t it be great if there was some way, some universal and global way, to make it a bit less risky to invest?

 Welcome to ESG: Environmental, Social and Governance.
 ESG won’t solve every problem nor will it de-risk every possible investment, but it does take a very big step towards creating a global standard (and cure?) for risk in investments.